ubicoders/g2opy/pymodule_installer/README.md

 # g2o Graph Optimization Lib for Ubuntu Linux

-If you are on Ubuntu and its docker contianer,
+If you are on Ubuntu and/or its docker contianer,

 ```